 Progeria (Hutchinson-Gilford Syndrome) is an extremely rare, progressive genetic disorder that causes children to age rapidly, starting in their first two years of life.
 The LMNA gene is the sole cause of this syndrome, although there are at least a dozen other gene dysfunctions that lead to progeroid syndromes of shortened life (POLR3A, BANF1, WRN, PYCR1, PDGFRB, RECQL2, B4GALT7, SLC25A24, BSCL2, GORAB, ERCC8, ERCC4) or a prematurely-age appearance (LTBP4, FBLN5, ATP6V0A2, ATP6V1A, EFEMP2, ALDH18A1, ELN).
 Many of these genes are lethal when made as a homozygous KO disruption, but some genes are not essential and can lead to premature aging when removed from the genome in certain organisms.
 One such gene is DYRK1A.
 Although the homozygous knockout in mice is lethal (Fotaki et al. 2002), the removal of this gene in C. elegans renders an animal that can survive but have a shortened lifespan.

 Specifically, in the loss-of-function KO of the DYRK1A ortholog (mbk-1), the lifespan was found to be about 30% shorter than wild type.
-When a human coding sequence for DYRK1A was inserted as gene replacement of mbk-1 (hDYRK1A), an intermediate level was achieved for rescue of function.
-When a clinical variant was installed into the humanized locus (R467Q), a partial loss-of-function defect was observed and one of our clinical partners at the Mayo Clinic, Dr Tom Caulfield, was able to use the assessment to indicate the clinical variant has abnormal DYRK1A function.
+When a human coding sequence for DYRK1A was inserted as gene replacement of mbk-1 (hDYRK1A), an intermediate level of restored lifespan was achieved.
+When a clinical variant was installed into the humanized locus (R467Q), a partial loss-of-function defect was observed (shorter lifespan).
+One of our clinical partners at the Mayo Clinic, Dr Tom Caulfield, was able to use the assessment to indicate the clinical variant has abnormal DYRK1A function and is potentially pathogenic.

 Does exposure to antioxidant conditions lead to longer lifespan?

 In laboratory studies on genetically-modified model organisms, two generalities prevail.
 The overexpression of antioxidant enzymes has a tendency to extend lifespan (yeast, flies and worm), while their elimination has a tendency to shorten lifespan (yeast, worms, flies and mice) (Shields, Traa, and Van Raamsdonk 2021).
 For “chemically-modified” model organisms, these same authors note that a variety of antioxidants (N-Acetyl Cysteine, Vitamin C, and Vitamin E) are known to extend lifespan in some organism (worms, flies and mice), but it remains controversial if there is benefit in humans (Bjelakovic et al. 2012; Bjelakovic, Nikolova, and Gluud 2013).
-Even more contradictory, exposure to low levels of ROS generating chemicals (2-deoxy-d-glucose, juglone, paraquat, plumbagin, menadione, rotenone, arsenite, metformin and d-glucosamine) all lead to increased lifespan (yeast, worms, and mice) (Shields, Traa, and Van Raamsdonk 2021).
+Even more contradictory, exposure to low levels of ROS generating chemicals (2-deoxy-d-glucose, juglone, paraquat, plumbagin, menadione, rotenone, arsenite, metformin and d-glucosamine) all leads to increased lifespan (yeast, worms, and mice) (Shields, Traa, and Van Raamsdonk 2021).
 So in the “chemically-modified” animals due to chemical supplementation, both oxidants and antioxidants can help increase lifespan.
-As a result, to get answers for any given compound, a bit of trial and error testing is what is needed (and perhaps a “fist full of dollars”)
+Key effects on healthspan/lifespan effects will require attention to mixture and dose.
+As a result, to get answers for any given compound or mixture, a bit of trial and error testing is what is needed (and perhaps a “fist full of dollars”)

 Bjelakovic, Goran, Dimitrinka Nikolova, and Christian Gluud.
 2013.
 “Antioxidant Supplements to Prevent Mortality.”
 JAMA: The Journal of the American Medical Association.